mukhtar-github/react-advanced/README.md

 useReducer is used, whenever we have a more complicated setup as far as the state.
 Because, essentially it will add more structure to your state as our apps gets more complicated.

+Index.js in is the entry point in folders.
+Where you have many files in a folder, they all meet in the index.js file of that folder.

 ### useContext Corresponding Projects

 12 Modal and Sidebar.